aspose-slides/Aspose.Slides-Documentation/python-net/release-notes/release-notes-2022/aspose-slides-for-python-net-22-8-release-notes/_index.md

 * [PresentedBySpeaker](https://reference.aspose.com/slides/python-net/aspose.slides/presentedbyspeaker) class - represents the **Presented by a speaker (full screen)** parameter.
 * [SlidesRange](https://reference.aspose.com/slides/python-net/aspose.slides/slidesrange/) class - represents the slides range.

-This C# code shows you how to set the **Presented by a speaker** parameter for a slide show:
+This Python code shows you how to set the **Presented by a speaker** parameter for a slide show:

 ``` python
 import aspose.slides as slides